 Raised on a horse farm in Bourbon County, Andrew Carter Thornton III was born into the privileged life of the Kentucky elite, attending the exclusive Sayre School and the Sewanee Military Academy.
-While serving in the army, Thornton received a Purple Heart after sustaining an injury during the 1965 U.S. intervention in the Dominican Civil War.
+While serving in the Army, Thornton received a Purple Heart after sustaining an injury during the 1965 U.S. intervention in the Dominican Civil War.
 After leaving military service, Thornton joined the Lexington Police Department and became part of the department’s first narcotics unit in the 1970s, working frequently with the DEA.
 While working as a police officer, Thornton attended law school and eventually resigned from the department to join a friend’s law firm.

 Thornton’s new career first came to the attention of law enforcement in 1981, after his lifelong friend Bradley Bryant was arrested in a Philadelphia hotel; cops found a cache of semiautomatic weapons, thousands of dollars in cash, disguises, and fake IDs.
-Federal agencies swiftly joined the investigation and ultimately Bryant, Thornton, and two dozen other men were implicated in a conspiracy to traffic marijuana and steal weapons from the China Lake Naval Center in Fresno, California, part of a larger gun- and drug-running syndicate with connections to Colombian cartels.
+Federal agencies swiftly joined the investigation.
+Ultimately, Bryant, Thornton, and two dozen other men were implicated in a conspiracy to traffic marijuana and steal weapons from the China Lake Naval Center in Fresno, California, part of a larger gun- and drug-running syndicate with connections to Colombian cartels.

 That is, until he fell from the sky.